abarriebee/abarriebee/README.md

-- 👋 Hi, I’m Avery!
+- 👋 Hi, I’m Avery and I enjoy doing analytical research!
-- 👀 I’m interested in learning new skills in fun ways to express creative thoughts and growth
+- 👀 I’m interested in following my curiosity and expanding my knowledge in skills that will aid in my analytical journey.
 - 🌱 I’m currently learning SQL, r, tableau and python
 - 💞️ I’m looking to collaborate on anything fun and exciting that involves web development or machine learning.
 - 📫 How to reach me @ averybarrera@gmail.com